 Plot: A heavy-metal drummer’s life is thrown into freefall when he begins to lose his hearing.

-Awards: Nom. for 6 Oscars – Best Picture, Best Leading Actor, Best Supporting Actor, Best Original Screenplay, Best Film Editing, Best Sound; Nom. for Platform Prize (Toronto)
+Awards: Won 2 Oscars – Best Film Editing, Best Sound; Nom. for 4 Oscars – Best Picture, Best Leading Actor, Best Supporting Actor, Best Original Screenplay; Nom. for Platform Prize (Toronto)

 International Sales: Protagonist Pictures